mallyavidya/sales-analytics-practice/README.md

 ### 2. Sales Metrics Analysis
 Using **DAX calculations**:
 - **Total Sales**: Sum of all sales transactions.
-- **Low box shipment % **: Calculated as total shipment  divided by the total boxes.
+- **Low box shipment%**: Calculated as total shipment  divided by the total boxes.
 - **Sales by Product**: Analysis of which chocolate products generated the highest profit.

 DAX code for total sales calculation: